 The primary metrics to move through the tiers toward less restrictions are COVID-19 case rate and test positivity.
 The purple tier represents widespread coronavirus infection (more than 7 daily new cases per 100,000 people and a more than 8% positivity rate).
 Red represents substantial infection (4-7 daily new cases per 100,000 people and a 5-8% positivity rate).
 Orange represents moderate infection (1-3.9 daily new cases per 100,000 people and a 2-4.9% positivity rate).
 Yellow represents minimal infection (less than 1 daily new case per 100,000 people and a less than 2% positivity rate).

-Rules of the New Framework
+Rules of the Framework

 - A county can only move forward one tier at a time, even if metrics qualify for a more advanced tier.

-Advancing Toward less Restrictions:
+To Advance Toward less Restrictions:

 Reverting Toward More Restrictions: